Shadertech/UE5NiagaraComputeExample/README.md

 ### v0.1.1
 - Refactor
 - Fixed issues with niagara systems not always loading on first play
 - upgrading from v0.1.0 to v0.1.1 has breaking changes.
 SHADERCORE_API is now COMPUTECORE_API.
-"SHADERCORE_API UNiagaraDataInterfaceStructuredBufferLegacy" is now "C"OMPUTERPLEGACYEXAMPLE_API UNiagaraDataInterfaceStructuredBufferLegacy".
+"SHADERCORE_API UNiagaraDataInterfaceStructuredBufferLegacy" is now "COMPUTERPLEGACYEXAMPLE_API UNiagaraDataInterfaceStructuredBufferLegacy".
 Niagara has an issue finding the data interface even with a class redirect.
 If you have modfied the niagara actors then please remove any reference to the structured buffer NDIs before updating and reattach it again afterwards.

 ### v0.1.0
 - Initial Release